htmos6/Stm32-MP1-Zephyr/README.md

+**This document is prepared to guide the installation of Zephyr for the STM32MP1 board.
+Note that no officially detailed board support has been released by Zephyr for this board.**
+**Prepared based on Need.**

 **This document explains how to initialize a new Zephyr project structure from scratch.
 Later, we will build a sample application provided by Zephyr and load it onto the board.**

 The required steps mostly consist of the following: